In the fourth week after my total knee replacement, I enjoyed noting the progress I was making.

-- I could walk upstairs properly using both feet together, one and then the other.
+-I could walk upstairs properly using both feet, first one foot and then the other.

 – I was able to walk along a path by the river to go blackberrying one evening.

-- I had a bath.
-We went to stay with my brother for the weekend, (complete with giant bag of peas for iceing my knee. )The bath had handles each side and a shelf at the end so I could manoeuvre myself in and out.
+– I had a bath instead of a shower.
+We went to stay with my brother for the weekend and the bath had handles each side and a shelf at the end so I could manoeuvre myself in and out

 Months before when I had no idea of the date of my operation , I had booked to go and see the private garden of Malverleys through the National Garden Scheme.
 I was still determined to go on the hour’s guided tour.